kiba/Writings/fac/chp7_a_new_kingdom.md

 We have a very nice dinner with some of the delegations before they left.

-Before they left, they made it clear that they're very nervous about the growing military might of Mechron and they would like to talk to us about it in the near future.
+Before they left, they made it clear that they're very nervous about the growing military might of Mechatron and they would like to talk to us about it in the near future.

 Screw them!
 I am not going to apologize for having war machines on a death world.